azureleaf/reveal/slide.md

 >>>

-## AWS Services for Networking
+## AWS Products 6/6: Networking

 - CloudFront
+  - CDN service: Static / dynamic contents will be delivered from the nearest server to the user
+  - high speed delivery with cache: streaming is possible too
+- Amazon Route 53
+  - DNS service

+>>>

+## AWS VPC: Features

 - VPC: Virtual Private Cloud
   - selection of your own IP address range
   - creation of subnets
   - configuration of route tables and network gateways
-- Amazon Route 53: DNS service

->>>

-## AWS VPC: Features

 - Major combination
   - EBS (for permanet storage)
   - EC2 (for server software)